portworx/px-docs/cloud/ibm/ibm-cloud-iks.md

 This guide shows you how you can easily deploy Portworx on [**IBM Cloud Kubernetes Service (IKS)**](https://www.ibm.com/cloud/container-service)

+**What do I need to provision Portworx in IBM Cloud Kubernetes Service?**
+IBM® Cloud Kubernetes Service provides worker node flavors that are optimized for software-defined storage (SDS) usage and that come with one or more raw, unformatted, and unmounted local disks that you can use to store your data.
+Portworx offers best performance when you use SDS worker node machines that come with 10Gbps network speed.
+However, you can install Portworx on non-SDS worker node flavors, but you might not get the performance benefits that your app requires.
+Review the minimum requirements of a worker node to successfully run Portworx.

+## Setting up a key-value store for the Portworx cluster metadata
+Every Portworx cluster must be connected to a key-value store to store cluster metadata.
+The Portworx key-value store serves as the single source of truth for your Portworx cluster.
+If the key-value store is not available, then you cannot work with your Portworx cluster to access or store your data.
+Existing data is not changed or removed when the Portworx database is unavailable.

+In order for your Portworx cluster to be highly available, you must ensure that the Portworx key-value store is set up highly available.
+By using an IBM Cloud Database-as-a-Service, such as [**IBM Compose for etcd for IBM Cloud**](https://console.bluemix.com/docs/services/ComposeForEtcd/getting_started.html#getting-started-tutorial) you can set up a highly available key-value store for your Portworx cluster.
+Each IBM Compose for etcd service instance contains three etcd data members that are added to a cluster.
+The etcd data members are spread across zones in an IBM Cloud region and data is replicated across all etcd data members.

+Follow the [IBM Cloud Kubernetes Service documentation](https://console.bluemix.net/docs/containers/cs_storage_portworx.html#portworx_database) to set up your IBM Compose for etcd key-value store for Portworx.

 ## Install Portworx on IBM IKS

 Portworx has 2 pre-requisites for successful installation: